Killing a Vortex: Abstract

-The Structural Theorem of the Graph Minors series of Robertson and Seymour asserts that, for every $t\in\mathbb{N},$ there exists some constant $c_{t}$ such that every $K_{t}$-minor-free graph admits a tree decomposition whose torsos can be transformed, by the removal of at most $c_{t}$ vertices, to graphs that can be seen as the union of some graph that is embeddable to some surface of Euler genus at most $c_{t}$ and ``at most $c_{t}$ vortices of depth $c_{t}$''.
-Our main combinatorial result is a ``vortex-free'' refinement of the above structural theorem as follows: we identify a (parameterized) graph $H_{t}$, called \emph{shallow vortex grid}, and we prove that if in the above structural theorem we replace $K_{t}$ by $H_{t},$ then the resulting decomposition becomes ``vortex-free''.
-Up to now, the most general classes of graphs admitting such a result were either bounded Euler genus graphs or the so called single-crossing minor-free graphs.
-Our result is tight in the sense that, whenever we minor-exclude a graph that is not a minor of some $H_{t},$ the appearance of vortices is unavoidable.
-Using the above decomposition theorem, we design an algorithm that, given an $H_{t}$-minor-free graph $G$, computes the generating function of all perfect matchings of $G$ in polynomial time.
-This algorithm yields, on $H_{t}$-minor-free graphs, polynomial algorithms for computational problems such as the {dimer problem, the exact matching problem}, and the computation of the permanent.
-Our results, combined with known complexity results, imply a complete characterization of minor-closed graphs classes where the number of perfect matchings is polynomially computable: They are exactly those graph classes that do not contain every $H_{t}$ as a minor.
-This provides a \textsl{sharp} complexity dichotomy for the problem of counting perfect matchings in minor-closed classes.
+Using our new structure theorem, we design an algorithm that, given an $\mathscr{S}_{t}$-minor-free graph $G,$ computes the generating function of all perfect matchings of $G$ in polynomial time.
+Our results, combined with known complexity results, imply a complete characterization of minor-closed graph classes where the number of perfect matchings is polynomially computable: They are exactly those graph classes that do not contain every $\mathscr{S}_{t}$ as a minor.
+This provides a \textit{sharp} complexity dichotomy for the problem of counting perfect matchings in minor-closed classes.

 \textbf{Keywords:} Perfect Matchings, Permanent, Pfaffian Orientations, Graph Minors, Counting Algorithms, Graph Parameters.